mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 Certainly!
 Here are 70 questions extracted from the text provided:

-1. Can you tell me about yourself? somebody who brings various skills and experiences in technology, peopel and team management and process optimizations bringing business results and outcomes in a very focused manner. my focus is to bring consistent and sustained results and establish best engg habits in teams that make it autonomous and keep giving excellent business outcomes.
+1. Can you tell me about yourself?
+Trusted Leader who has built High Performing Teams throughout his Career.
+With career divided in 3 key portions.
+Initial 12 years worked in Oracle both in India and US for 5 years.
+Started India center from scratch and witnessed growth of the center and i myself grew in role.
+Similarly, at PowerSchool started center when it was very small.
+Here i established teams for 5 different companies and helped these companies merge culturally with PS.

 2. Why should we hire you?
-Because I have built excellent legacy and i can do that again by building teams that will generate highest value for your business.
+My skills and your requirements have an exact match.
+I can be of very high value to you.
+I come with very high Integrity, Intent, capabilities and proven track record of establishing 100+ engineering teams with a methodology for establishing high performance teams with right kind of culture.
+Your values match with that mine and i see a clear mindset match.

 3. What’s your greatest strength ?
-Learnting, Focused on results and humble.
+Learning, Humility, Focused on results and humble.
 My greatest strength is to be able to bring mix of skills and experience together such as my technology passion, ability to bring teams together, ability to understand human psychology, my ability to be hands on and convert business problem to technologies, talk to various stakeholders and convert that into business solutions and using all these skills build high performing teams that are very long term asset for a company.

 4. What’s your greatest weakness ?
-marketing myself to some of the leaders who operate based on perception than data. my focus is on solutions and not making problems big. some people are very good at that but i am not.
+In this role, my less familiarity with Gaming especially design and psychology of gamers can be little handicap for me, however, i am sure with clear focus i will overcome it very soon.

 5. Can you describe a challenging situation you faced at work and how you handled it?
 Several: